Build with code

 Make your codebase easier to understand and maintain.

-Explain communication flow between systems with sequence diagrams that show messages between the entities
+Explain communication flow between systems with sequence diagrams — click any element to jump straight to the matching syntax

 Embed diagrams in READMEs or attach them to specific code files so teammates can find them right where they work